selveszero/700hw2/README.md

 In get_player_intent and run_special_command functions, if failing to exactly match the user command with a known command, I use the find_most_similar_command to determine the most similar known command, and if the similarity is > 0.3 (some threshold I found), then I proceed with that most similar known command.

 Part 3:
 I used dependency parsing to detect the direct object in the player’s command, and then try to match that with a hardcoded verb-object command.
+In parse_command function, before doing anything else, I first create the verb_object pair list from the command.
+If the list is not empty, I set the command to be the first tuple joined with spaces and proceed from there.

 It works for some commands but not others: